René Lalique: Early life and education

 In 1872, when he was twelve, René entered the Collège Turgot, where he started drawing and sketching.
 He attended evening classes at the Ecole des arts décoratifs.
 He worked there from 1874 to 1876 and subsequently spent two years at the Crystal Palace School of Art Sydenham, London.
 During that time, he also practised as an apprentice goldsmith to leading Parisian Art Nouveau jeweller and goldsmith Louis Aucoc.
 At the Sydenham Art College, his skills for graphic design were improved, and his naturalistic approach to art was further developed.

 In 1876, at 16, René Lalique was apprenticed to the jeweler Louis Aucoc.
 Aucoc was among the leading jewelers working in Paris at the time, and this provided the young René Lalique with an excellent opportunity to learn jewelry production and design.
 During this time, Lalique also studied at the Ecole des Arts Decoratifs in Paris.

+Professional career

 By 1881, Lalique worked as a freelance designer for several French jewelry firms, including Cartier and Boucheron.
 In 1886, he started working in his workshop in Paris, in the former workshop of Jules Destape.

 In 1890, René Lalique opened a jewelry store in the Opéra district of Paris.
 While working in this new shop, some of René Lalique's most famous jewelry designs were created, as well as his experimentation and use of glass.

 The main motif of Lalique's jewelry design was the natural world.
 His designs often featured motifs such as dragonflies, orchids, and peacocks, crafted using a combination of enamel, gemstones, and semi-precious materials.
 Lalique surrounded himself at work with flowers to serve as subtle inspiration for his art.
 These motifs symbolized the organic flow of life, metamorphosis, and beauty in motion.
-He was influenced not only by the nature of the French countryside but also by the motifs of Japanese nature art.
-And he incorporated many materials into his jewelry that were not widely used in high-end jewelry in his time, including glass, horn, pearl, semi-precious stones, enamel, and ivory.
-He used typical period gemstones only for artistic appearance and not for their value.
-Therefore, his Lalique jewelry creations were not just holders of precious stones, they were works of art in their own right, creating worldwide interest and great demand.
+He also incorporated Japanese nature motifs into his art, and used materials that were uncommon in jewelry at the time, including glass, horn, and enamel.